rr1000/slate/source/index.md

 ## Policies and Procedures - 164.316(a)
 ```
 Catalyze has a formalized Policy Management program that ensures that policies are developed, implemented, and updated according to best practice and organization requirements.
+In the words of our auditors, this is a policy about our policies.
 ```
 Standard | Description
 --------- | -----------